pietrotedeschi/jamme/README.md

 `

 ## Requirements
-Requires MATLAB release R2018b or newer and the Statistics and Machine Learning Toolbox.
+* MATLAB release R2018b or newer
+* Statistics and Machine Learning Toolbox

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.